Chinchillas seem so happy and carefree.

 Most of us don’t purchase a chinchilla just to lock it away in a dungeon.

-The rest of this post is designed to explain other tactics and recommendations you can implement to avoid a depressed chinchilla in your own household.
+The rest of this post will cover other tactics and recommendations you can implement to avoid a depressed chinchilla in your own household.

 Why Chinchillas Get Depressed